 I’m also generally wary of companies that pay too high of a dividend.
 These are the ones you see with 10+% yields.
 Heck even anything over 5% I consider to be unsustainable.
 I generally follow the rule of 2-4%.
 Basically anything within the possibility of GDP growth.
 4% is very high for US’ GDP growth.
 Yes.
 But as an individual company, 4% is not as difficulty to sustain as the Nation’s economy.
 Again, in terms of the Dividend Discount Model, these are usually fully mature companies that have exhaustively expanded and can only grow laterally.

 So What Would I Invest In?

 I’m currently in my thirties with 30+ years to go until official IRS/SSN retirement status.
 I’m currently invested more in companies that are in their transition phase.
 Small dividends with the potential of growth.
-Companies like nVidia and Southwest are my favorites.
+Companies like nVidia, Southwest Airlines, Starbucks, Visa are my favorites.
 That said I’m also invested in some companies purely for dividends to diversify.
 Realty Income (O) is a company I have written about that provides monthly dividend payments.
 I, too, am victim to the bird-in-hand theory in that I like to see some dividend accumulation and compounding.